MicrosoftDocs/PowerShell-Docs/reference/7.5/CimCmdlets/Get-CimAssociatedInstance.md

 ### -ResultClassName

 Specifies the class name of the associated instances.
 A CIM instance can be associated with one or more CIM instances.
-All associated CIM instances are returned if you do not specify the result class name.
+All associated CIM instances are returned if you don't specify the result class name.

 By default, the value of this parameter is null, and all associated CIM instances are returned.

 You can filter the association results to match a specific class name.
 Filtering happens on the server.
-If this parameter is not specified, `Get-CIMAssociatedInstance` returns all existing associations.
+If this parameter isn't specified, `Get-CIMAssociatedInstance` returns all existing associations.
 For example, if class A is associated with classes B, C and D, then this parameter can be used to restrict the output to a specific type (B, C or D).